prakyathkolla/projects/README.md

 ## Project info
-This is a consolidation project of all the projects that I develop.
+This is a consolidation project of all the projects that I develop and will be adding all the projects to this once it is project ready.

 **URL**: https://projects.kollaprakyath.dev/